 History, Theater, Natural Beauty and the 2018 Super Bowl Stadium

-The gleaming U.S. Bank Stadium is East Downtown’s defining landmark.
+The gleaming U.S. Bank Stadium is Downtown East’s defining landmark.
 Minnesota Vikings games are held there, of course, but it’s also becoming the go-to concert venue for the very biggest artists that come to town.
 The historic Minneapolis Armory has been turned into a mid-sized music, club and events venue and has already hosted some big name artists, like Pink!, Jennifer Lopez and Imagine Dragons.

 Making a museum about the history of flour milling into a fascinating, worthwhile attraction sounds virtually impossible, but the Mill City Museum is all that and more.
 It also serves as a Minneapolis history museum, being the city may have never existed without its milling industry, built around the only naturally occurring falls on the entire length of the Mississippi River.

 Just down the street is the crown jewel of the Twin Cities’ distinguished theater community, the Guthrie Theater.
 Founded in 1963 (relocated to its current site in 2006), the Guthrie stages performances year-round in its three-theater complex on Mississippi River Boulevard.
 It also has a wonderful on-site seafood restaurant, Sea Change, and irresistible photo opportunities out on the 178-foot cantilever known as the “Endless Bridge” and yellow-filtered, 360-degree views up in the “Amber Box.”